Code No. 605.1R1 Selection of Instructional Materials Regulations

 1. Religion - Material shall represent the major religions in a factual, unbiased manner.
 The primary source material of the major religions shall be considered appropriate, but material which advocates rather than informs, or is designed to sway reader judgment regarding religion, shall not be included in the school libraries or classrooms.

 2. Racism - Material shall present a diversity of race, custom, culture, and belief as a positive aspect of the nation’s heritage and give candid treatment to unresolved intercultural problems, including those which involve prejudice, discrimination, and the undesirable consequences of withholding rights, freedom, or respect of an individual.
+Required material will comply with applicable laws.

 3. Sexism - Material shall reflect a sensitivity to the needs, rights, traits and aspirations of men and women without preference or bias.
+Required material will comply with applicable laws.

 4. Age - Material shall recognize the diverse contributions of various age groups and portray the continuing contributions of maturing members of society.